 If the Democrats are able to win a public opinion battle like in the healthcare debate, their hopes of blocking Trump’s nominee will likely hinge on five senators: two moderate Republicans, Susan Collins and Lisa Murkowski, who have spoken out about women’s rights and healthcare issues and three Democrats, Heidi Heitkamp, Joe Donnelly and Joe Manchin, who are up for re-election in November and are being targeted by the GOP.

-Even if Democrats are able to convince Murkowski or Collins to vote no, the Republicans could still be able to get the nominee through by bringing Heitkamp, of North Dakota, Donnelly, of Illinois, or Manchin, of West Virginia, to their side.
+Even if Democrats are able to convince Murkowski or Collins to vote no, the Republicans could still be able to get the nominee through by bringing Heitkamp, of North Dakota, Donnelly, of Indiana, or Manchin, of West Virginia, to their side.
 All three voted to confirm Gorsuch, breaking ranks with the Democrats.

 Collins, of Maine, told ABC News, “A candidate for this important position who would overturn Roe v.
 Wade would not be acceptable to me, because that would indicate an activist agenda that I don’t want to see a judge have.
 What I want to see is a nominee who, regardless of his or her personal views on the very difficult and contentious life issue, is going to respect precedent.”